hormigaAzul/mail2gcode/README.md

 ##Development

+(10/23/16) Add a location to put the downloaded attachments.
 (10/23/16) Filter input files by regular expressions.
 (10/18/16) Fix bug where the location of pcb2gcode could not be established if running through Cron (10/17/16) Initial deployment